 - Heart failure and heart attacks

-Consequences Of Failure To Diagnose
+Consequences Of Failure To Diagnose in Chicago

 - Delayed treatment.
 The disease or condition may worsen while the victim is unaware of the danger.
 Many diseases must be caught early if the patient is to have a chance at recovery.
 When precious days and weeks are lost, there’s a greater chance the patient won’t be able to get better.